After the Shame: How to Re-Center Your Bruised Emotions

 A person with ADHD does something impulsively under stress.
 My latest experience of this happened yesterday.
 As I was driving on a 12-day, once-in-a-lifetime trip with my younger brother, I impulsively passed several cars on an open stretch of road.
 I was going much faster than I should have been, yet I really wanted to get around those cars.
 It wasn’t wildly unsafe, but it was enough to set off feelings of shame and embarrassment.
 This type of impulsivity happens when our brains go down this path again and again.
 The embarrassment or shame we feel later makes our emotions seem totally out of control.

 “Normal” emotions peak and drop off.
-With EDS, you create higher peaks with negative thoughts.
+With Emotional Distress Syndrome, you create higher peaks with negative thoughts.
 So, after my impulsive driving, I thought: “I am an expert in ADHD, but here I am again.”
 Such thoughts create waves.
 You feel frustration, anger, despair, or anxiety.
 We are building patterns of emotional distress in our brains.

 When you learn to maintain balance by re-centering and calming yourself time and time again, you neurologically ingrain the pattern of getting your life back on track.
 You stop being afraid of screwing up again.
 Instead of driving people away, you bring them closer.
 Knowing you can reset, re-center, and re-envision your purpose raises your self-esteem.